 Server-Sent Events (SSE) are a small HTTP-streaming primitive: one connection, one direction, plain-text frames.
-The kit ships a thin SSE endpoint scaffold for the cases where SignalR is overkill — live audit log tails, usage gauge updates, build-status feeds.
+The kit ships a complete SSE transport — a token-exchange endpoint, an authenticated stream endpoint, and a connection manager modules push events through — for the cases where SignalR is overkill: live feeds, usage gauges, status streams.

 Opt in